Villa Mariënhof: Main building

 The mansion was designed by Johan Wilhelm Hanrath, a Dutch architect from Hilversum, in the traditionalist and rationalist styles.
 It has two above-ground floors, a basement, and an attic below its hip roof.
 The roof is covered with red roof tiles, and features two masonry chimneys.
 The mansion has Flemish bond brickwork.

 The front facade is symmetric and consists of three bays.
-The central porch is topped by a rounded arch, and it includes a front door made out of oak.
+The central porch is topped by a round arch, and it includes a front door made out of oak.
 The door is flanked by two leaded windows depicting scenes from the textile industry.
 A leaded window above the door shows Noah's Ark, the dates "1890 - 2 december - 1940" and the signature of stained glass artist Pieter Wiegersma.
 The porch also features a foundation stone out of sandstone with the inscription "Memorial stone laid by Joseph and Charles Janssen, January 1917".
 On both sides, there are canted bay windows, that go from the ground to the roof.
 Most windows in the front facade are cross-windows and some have shutters.
 The roof features three dormers.

 The east side facade has a sunroom, that used to be a veranda.
 It is supported by buttresses and features rounded windows.
 A balcony with a masonry balustrade is located on top of it.
 Another entrance with a two-step stairs is situated next to the sunroom under a wooden canopy.
 The west facade is symmetric, and has a terrace with two balustrades.
 The backside has a door in the middle, that can be reached using two steps.
 There is a wooden balcony above that door.
 The back facade has three dormers just like the front facade.

 A vestibule with a floor and panelling made out of green marble is located behind the front door.
 The central hall on the ground floor connects to most rooms including the living room and a drawing room with teak panelling.
 The ground floor toilet and its passage are decorated with green glazed tiles.
 Another passage has a backdoor and the entrance to the kitchen, that is fitted with an intercom to deliver messages to the other rooms.
 The kitchen and scullery have floors with a chessboard pattern and panelling of white glazed tiles with images.
 Similar tiling can be found around one of the fireplaces as well.
 The central hall also contains the three-part staircase, that is made out of Scots pine wood and leads to the first floor.
 This floor and the one above it contain the bedrooms and the bathrooms.